-- Too many people in the county have experiences associated with 'deep social exclusion' - namely, homelessness, substance misuse, history of offending and 'street culture' activities (such as begging and street drinking). - Too many preventable and early deaths happen due to drug and alcohol use or in people experiencing rough sleeping.
+- Too many people in the county have experiences associated with 'deep social exclusion' namely, homelessness, substance misuse, history of offending and 'street culture' activities (such as begging and street drinking). - Too many preventable and early deaths happen due to drug and alcohol use or in people experiencing rough sleeping.

-- Drugs dealers target young people in our area and it is worrying. - Targeted support should be available for ex-offenders and homeless people to get their lives back on track. - More investment in support services for those released from prison, for both physical and mental issues. - Concern re increasing number of rough sleepers who are asylum seekers with no recourse to public funds.
+- Drugs dealers target young people in our area and it is worrying. - People who have experienced homelessness or rough sleeping or who have been released from prison are helped back into society - More investment in support services for those released from prison, for both physical and mental issues. - Concern re increasing number of rough sleepers who are asylum seekers with no recourse to public funds.